RexPlanalp/Atomic_Schrodinger-/input_doc.md

 ## HHG:

-- HHG: Not currently implemented
+- HHG: Defines whether HHG data will be computed at runtime of TDSE